web-dom/web-dom/README.md

 # Don't like Rust?

-web-dom can be used with any language that compiles to web assemply
+web-dom can be used with any language that compiles to web assembly

 ```C
 extern int global_window();